AlfieDarko/job-slink/README.md

 > So I can chck if there are any outstanding jobs,<br>
 > I want to able to check complete and incomplete jobs.

+> As a User,<br>
+> So I can assign a job to the closest contractor,<br>
+> I want to be able to view contractors by area.

 > As a Contractor,<br>
 > So I can let the employer know I have finished their job,<br>
 > I can reply 'done' to a job text to mark it as complete.